 - b.
 Promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer; or - c.
 Increases unique research collaborations. - IV.
 Low likelihood of other sources of funding.
-High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project.

-V. High Project Impact Relative to Project Cost.
+High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project. - V. High-Leveraging of Federal Funds.
+Project leverages Federal funds to optimize advancement of programmatic goals by proposing cost share above the required minimum or otherwise accessing scarce or unique resources. - VI.
+High Project Impact Relative to Project Cost.

-2. ARPA-E REVIEWERS
+2. ARPA-E Reviewers